nmshahir/sun_and_shadow_lorebook/src/99-2-ch1ch2-interlude-synopsis.md

     - We engage in combat!!!
     - We win
 - Leo (the fisher) is thankful, but bemoans his dead compatriot, Sted.
+- Lightsong asks to send letters to Grenna and buy a drink, she blushes and obliges.
+- The crew pulls into Laighfuair!

+___END OF INTERLUDE___